grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 and this is it.

-Note that I didn’t use Constrained Non-Determinism here, because its use enforces using "Just write obvious implementation" technique.
+Note that I didn't use Constrained Non-Determinism here, because its use enforces using "Just write obvious implementation" technique.
 In fact, most (if not all) Statements we wrote so far in previous chapters, uses this approach because of this fact.
-Let’s take a look at how the above Statement would look if we used Constrained Non-Determinism:
+Let's take a look at how the above Statement would look if we used Constrained Non-Determinism:

 ```csharp
 [Fact] public void